axieax/krwm-tools/README.md

 1. Install dependencies with `pip install -r .\src\requirements.txt`.
 1. Start the program with `python .\src\main.py`.

-Extracted data will be placed in your `Documents\Krwm Tools\logs` directory.
+Extracted data will be placed in your `Documents\Krwm Tools\Logs` directory.

 ## Disclaimer